cjoakim/azure-cosmosdb-changefeed/README.md

 # azure-cosmosdb-changefeed

-An implementation of consuming the CosmosDB Change Feed stream, using another container in the same database as the sink for the stream.
+An implementation of consuming the CosmosDB Change-Feed stream, using another container in the same database as the sink for the stream.

 The example repo contains the following: